Anywhere Festival

 Anywhere Festival is an annual Brisbane based festival for performance anywhere but traditional theatre spaces.
-The first anywhere-but-in-a-traditional-theatre concept was brought to Brisbane in 2011 by creative director Paul Osuch and his partner, Ally McTavish.
-Their theory is that we need to take traditional story-telling out of theatre buildings and back to where life really takes place, in the community.
+The first anywhere-but-in-a-traditional-theatre concept was brought to Brisbane in 2011 by creative director Paul Osuch.
+His theory is that we need to take traditional story-telling out of theatre buildings and back to where life really takes place, in the community.